 Hangzhou 2015 - Dinner at Yun Shui Yao

-Yun Shui Yao specializes in cuisine from Yunnan - so the food is a bit more spicy compared to the standard Chinese fare.
+Yun Shui Yao specializes in cuisine from Yunnan - so the food is a bit spicier compared to the standard Chinese fare.
 The restaurant is in a traditional old house next to a canal.
 It is very scenic and if you want to appreciate the beautiful surroundings it is best to go for lunch.
-We were there for dinner so unfortunately it was too dark to appreciate the unique location.
+We were there for dinner so unfortunately, it was too dark to appreciate the unique location.